-Singh's book makes a compelling case for a path to India's development on his alternate model, and it asks much of both the rich and the poor in order to get there.
-It also provides an alternative which works against the lopsidedness that the modern version of 'development' as progress brings, with its cities impoverishing the villages over the long term.
-More importantly, it speaks earnestly and scholarly on behalf of the interests it represents: the village and the peasantry that bears the brunt of this lopsidedness, and whose poverty of credible representatives amongst the circles of influence makes this an important work as a unique alternative picture of India.
+Singh's book makes a compelling case for a path to India's development on his alternate model.
+It asks much of the rich and the poor, the urban and the rural in order to walk the Gandhian path.
+It provides an alternative which works against the lopsidedness that the modern version of 'development' as progress brings, with its cities impoverishing the villages over the long term.
+More importantly, it speaks earnestly and scholarly on behalf of the interests it represents: the village and its population that bears the brunt of this lopsidedness, and whose poverty of credible representatives amongst the circles of influence makes this an important work as a unique alternative picture of India.